f5devcentral/f5-bd-cis-demo/cis-multicluster-config/README.md

    ![alt text](https://github.com/f5devcentral/f5-bd-cis-demo/blob/main/cis-multicluster-config/images/http_cis_monitor.png?raw=true "Configuration of the NodePort pools for CIS")

-3. Create a pool for each CIS NodePort
+3. Create pools bigip1_bigip1_cis_healthcheck and bigip2_bigip1_cis_healthcheck using as members the master nodes of CLUSTERS_ALIAS[0] and CLUSTERS_ALIAS[1] respectively.
+Apply the HTTP monitor for CIS just created.
+These are shown as red in the next image.

+5. Create pools bigip1_bigip1_cis_nodecheck and bigip2_bigip1_cis_nodecheck using as members the master nodes of CLUSTERS_ALIAS[0] and CLUSTERS_ALIAS[1] respectively.
+Apply the gateway_icmp monitor.
+These are shown as blue in the next image.

    ![alt text](https://github.com/f5devcentral/f5-bd-cis-demo/blob/main/cis-multicluster-config/images/bigip_ha_groups_pools.png?raw=true "Configuration of the NodePort pools for CIS")

-5. Perform a BIG-IP config-sync to the peer unit
+6. Perform a BIG-IP config-sync to the peer unit

-6. Create an HA group in each BIG-IP independently
+7. Create an HA group in each BIG-IP independently

    Note that HA configuration in BIG-IP1 and BIG-IP2 monitor the CIS of ocp1 and ocp2 respectively